- Home

 Your GP can help with your mental health in the first instance

-Most mental illnesses can be effectively treated especially if you reach out for help as soon as you notice any signs and symptoms.
+Most mental illnesses can be effectively treated if you reach out for help as soon as you notice any signs and symptoms.
 Early treatment generally leads to better outcomes so seeing your GP is a step in a positive direction.

 Your GP will begin your care by:

-- Preparing a mental health plan
+- preparing a mental health plan

-- Writing a referral for a specialist
+- writing a referral for a specialist

-- Prescribing any appropriate medication if required.
+- prescribing any appropriate medication if required.

 They can also support you by discussing any concerns you may have and advising you on what to do next.
-In terms of costs, you can claim some of your GP fees from Medicare.
+In terms of costs, you can claim part of your GP fees from Medicare.
 However, some visits can be free if you use a doctor who bulk bills.

 CBHS does not pay benefits for any GP outpatient costs.